psf/requests/docs/api.rst

       import logging

       # Enabling debugging at http.client level (requests->urllib3->http.client)
-      # you will see the REQUEST, including HEADERS and DATA, and RESPONSE with HEADERS but without DATA.
+      # you will see the REQUEST, including HEADERS and DATA,
+      # and RESPONSE with HEADERS but without DATA.
       # the only thing missing will be the response.body which is not logged.
       try:  # for Python 3
           from http.client import HTTPConnection
       except ImportError:
           from httplib import HTTPConnection
       HTTPConnection.debuglevel = 1

-      logging.basicConfig() # you need to initialize logging, otherwise you will not see anything from requests logging.getLogger().setLevel(logging.DEBUG)
+      # you need to initialize logging, otherwise you will not see anything from requests
+      logging.basicConfig()
+      logging.getLogger().setLevel(logging.DEBUG)
       requests_log = logging.getLogger("urllib3")
       requests_log.setLevel(logging.DEBUG)